PaulBratslavsky/strapi-5-next-blog-post/README.md

 Let's start by updating our `getTeamMembers` function to utilize the `qs` package.

-First we will import the `qs` package at the top of the file.
+First, we will import the `qs` package at the top of the file.

 ```tsx
 import qs from "qs";
 ```

-And then we will update our `getTeamMembers` function to utilize the `qs` package.
+Then we will update our `getTeamMembers` function to utilize the `qs` package.

 ```tsx
 async function getTeamMembers() {